Crease29/pageliner/README.md

     - Added Dutch translations.
 Thanks to [@hoekiesda](https://github.com/hoekiesda)
     - Adjusted color of distance lines
 - **v1.3.0 (2017-04-27)**
-    - Added functionality to see distances between guide lines (Hover over guide line and press the CTRL key)
+    - Added functionality to see distances between guide lines (Hover over guide line and press the <kbd>Ctrl</kbd> key).
+Have a look at the features on this page.
 - **v1.2.3 (2016-11-07)**
     - Added a small donate button for people that would like to support this awesome extension.
 - **v1.2.2 (2016-10-13)**